philippemalo/resto-app/README.md

 # Restaurant CMS

-This is a **fullstack application** based on my template own (https://github.com/philippemalo/MVC-template).
+This is a **fullstack application** based on my own template (https://github.com/philippemalo/MVC-template).
 This web application features an admin panel with a basic authentication system.
-It allows the user to create, update and delete food menus.
+The app allows the authenticated user to create, update and delete food menus.

 ## Installation